 B4.3.
 Joint RNA sequencing pipeline for worm and fly

+We will continue to perform RNA-seq as described above, incorporating the improvements that we have developed. ***Need to add more here.***

 [[put in here how we will continue as before, but add any changes to libraries or sequencing]]

 B5.
 Milestones

 Our plan is ambitious, aiming to complete the binding site analysis for approximately 600 transcription factors in the course of 4 years.
 This requires a pace of data acquisition at or slightly greater than what we achieved in the modERN project.
 However, we have generally increased our throughput through the course of the modERN project (barring maternity leave from one key member of the worm ChIP team).
 By further improvements to our pipeline as described above, we are confident we can achieve these goals.
 Our detailed milestones are presented below.